How We Help Children Thrive

 Why Sleep?

-Sleep is a basic need.
 Sleep is as important for children’s development as proper nutrition and exercise.
-Sleep helps children grow, build immunity, maintain a healthy weight, regulate emotions, improve behavior, learn, solve problems, and build resilience, among many other benefits.
+Sleep helps children grow, build immunity, maintain a healthy weight, and regulate emotions and behavior.
+With a good night’s sleep, they are better equipped to learn, solve problems and build resilience and better relationships with their peers and caregivers.

 Why Children Facing Adversity?

 Every child has the right to a comforting bedtime routine, a good night’s sleep, and all the benefits that follow.
-But for children facing adversity and challenges beyond their control, following a comforting bedtime routine and getting healthy sleep can be especially difficult.
-This puts their health, well-being, and academic performance at risk.
+But for children facing adversity and other challenges, following a routine can be especially difficult.
+The children we support often experience housing and family instability, are in shelters or foster care or live in low-income neighborhoods exposed to light and noise pollution, making access to a healthy sleep a social justice issue.

 Learn more about the community we support